 “You’ve got to control the aggression,” Tocchet said following the Flyers’ morning skate Saturday.
 “I know there are narratives where I said, ‘Let’s go after Sid.’
 I didn’t say that.
 I said we’ve got to be in anybody’s face.

 “That’s the way you’ve got to go into a game.
 You’ve got to organically let the game happen.
-You can’t keep thinking each shift, ‘I’ve got to bury this guy or I’ve got to do this or that.’
+You can’t keep thinking each shift, ‘I’ve got to bury this guy,’ or ‘I’ve got to do this or that.’
 You’ll just be a nervous wreck out there.”

 Tocchet, 62, has guided the Flyers back to the postseason for the first time since 2020.

-Before the season, both the Penguins and Flyers were viewed as bottom-feeding clubs more likely to have a shot at landing Gavin McKenna in the upcoming NHL Draft as opposed to being Stanley Cup contenders.
+Before the season, the Penguins and Flyers were viewed as bottom-feeding clubs more likely to have a shot at landing Gavin McKenna in the upcoming NHL Draft as opposed to being Stanley Cup contenders.

-Instead, the Penguins (41-25-16, 98 points) and Flyers (43-27-12, 98 points) placed second and third in the Metropolitan Division, qualifying for the playoffs.
+Instead, the Penguins (41-25-16, 98 points) and Flyers (43-27-12, 98 points) placed second and third, respectively, in the Metropolitan Division, qualifying for the playoffs.

 “They’re kind of like us,” Tocchet said of the Penguins.
 “I think one of their players said they gave up the middle finger because they, same as us, weren’t projected to be anywhere near (the playoffs).”

-It would be an understatement to note that this upcoming series takes on a more personal feeling for Tocchet.
+It would be an understatement to note that this series takes on a more personal feeling for Tocchet.

-Tocchet, whose NHL career from 1984-2002 spanned 1,144 career games, was drafted by the Flyers and played parts of 11 seasons in Philadelphia.
+Tocchet, whose NHL career from 1984-2002 spanned 1,144 games, was drafted by the Flyers and played parts of 11 seasons in Philadelphia.

-Mid-season in 1991-92, he was traded to Pittsburgh, where he remained through 1994, capturing a Stanley Cup in 1992.
+Midseason in 1991-92, he was traded to Pittsburgh, where he remained through 1994, capturing a Stanley Cup in 1992.

 After his playing career ended, Tocchet served as an assistant under Mike Sullivan from 2014-17, winning two more Stanley Cup championships.